buybuttcoin/thingsCranksLike/README.md

 * Anti-vax
 * Covid vax == decrepyt womb/"wait 5-10 years"
 * An inability to understand the definitions/distinctions of communism and socialism
+* Literally not understanding basic dietary concepts like "calories in, calories out"
 * 9/11 inside job
 * Moon landing fake
 * Lizard People